ChenDelong1999/my-academic-website-2023/content/authors/admin/_index.md

 highlight_name: true
 ---

 Delong Chen (陈德龙) is a first-year Ph.D. student at HKUST under the supervision of [Prof. Pascale Fung](https://pascale.home.ece.ust.hk/about.html).
 Before that, he received the bachelor degree of computer science in 2021 from Hohai University (河海大学), where he was advised by [Prof. Fan Liu](https://multimodality.group/) (刘凡).
-Afterwards, he took two gap years doing internships at [MEGVII](https://en.megvii.com), [MSRA](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) and [Xiaobing](https://www.xiaoice.com/).
-He is now working on multimodal (vision-language) learning and self-supervised representation learning (SSL).
+Afterwards, he took two gap years doing internships at MEGVII Research, MSRA and Xiaobing.AI.
+He is now working on vision-language and representation learning.
 {style="text-align: justify;"}

 <!-- {style="text-align: justify;"}